-The colorful streets of Valladolid beg to be explored by foot, starting with the beautiful neighborhood of Candelaria.
+The colorful streets of Valladolid beg to be explored on foot, starting with the beautiful neighborhood of Candelaria.
 In this mostly residential area, pastel-colored buildings flow into one another with beautiful arches and doorways highlighted in white.
 Wander over to Calzada de Los Frailes for more beautiful architecture and boutique shopping.

 No visit to Valladolid is complete without seeing the main square where you can sit in the “sillas tu y yo.”
 These chairs are connected and turned to face each other for easy visiting with your friend or significant other.
 After some people watching, be sure to visit the main church along the square.
 At this point, you’ll likely be pretty worn out by the heat and humidity.
 Amazingly, Cenote Zaci, in the heart of Valladolid is perfect for cooling off after exploring the town.

 Finish the day with a historical light show at the San Bernardino Convent.
 A video mapping event takes place every night in both Spanish and English to give visitors a history of Valladolid.
-There is not a lot to do at night in Valladolid, but you’ll want to get to bed early anyways so you can get an early start and explore all that the surrounding area has to offer.
+There is not a lot to do at night in Valladolid, but you’ll want to get to bed early anyway so you can get an early start and explore all that the surrounding area has to offer.

 BEST MEXICAN PLACES TO VISIT IN AND NEAR CANCUN